 It is always the first step that you must do.
 In many cases that is the only thing that stands between you and a cash cushion that helps you sleep better at night.

-There is another catch though… It is not enough to just start, you have to be consistent about it.
+There is another catch though… It is not enough to just start, you have to be consistent about saving money.
 That is the key element.

 You just have to keep it up.
 You will always save after your payday.
 So you have to be diligent 12 times a year.
 But in order for your money to be still there, you have to be quite frugal every day and also explore how to get free money.

 Think about putting the saved money on a separate account which does not check all the time.
 Definitely put on account with no direct access to debit cards.
 Make the road to your saved money a little bit harder, so you can not spend it at the first turn.